KateFord/TicTacToe/README.md

-# Tic tac toe JS game
+# Naughts & Crosses JavaScript Game

-A Simple 2-player tic tac toe game created using Javascript (jQuery) at The Tech Academy as part of the JavaScript Module.
+A Simple 2-player game of Naughts & Crosses, otherwise know as Tic Tac Toe.
+It was created using Javascript at The Tech Academy as part of the JavaScript Module.

 Game logic is contained within file *tictactoe.js*